 Andrew Saks first came to Indianapolis in the fall of 1896 when “Saks & Co.,” the business partnership with his brother Isador, purchased the Model Clothing Company.
 By that time, Saks & Co had stores in Norfolk, Virginia and New York in addition to the first ones in Washington D. C. and Richmond, Virginia.
 The Model Clothing Company had been operating through a trustee for a few months when Saks & Co added an Indianapolis store to their portfolio.

 The Model Clothing Company first opened in September 1883, taking over the retail space in Fletcher and Sharpe’s block that was occupied by the New York One Price Clothing House.
 It gets confusing, because some ads of the era say “L. I. Mossler and Brother,” others say “N. Y. O. P. C.” or some combination thereof.
+Mossler was the first street level retail space in that building, on the corner.
 Whatever the case, Lieberman I. and Solomon Mossler went bankrupt in 1883 and the Model Clothing Company took over their space in Fletcher and Sharpe’s Block.
 The Model Clothing Company brought in stock from their factory in Rochester, New York.
 In 1887, Model Clothing Company newspaper ads began listing the proprietors names: “Rothschild, Hays and Co,” though it is not clear if they had always been the owners.
 Between 1883 and 1896, one thing is certain: Model Clothing Co. advertised heavily.
 A wide variety of their trade cards can be found fairly easily amongst early trade cards and ephemera from online auction sites.